CS 240 Summer 2025

 Problem 2 (20 pts)

-Explain why the four printf() calls in v2/main.c output the observed values to stdout.
-Modify main.c by declaring a local variable of main, int **z, and use z to output the value of x.
-Explain how your code achieves this goal.
-Can you output the value of x using a local variable of type, int ***h?
-Explain your reasoning.
+Explain why the four printf() calls in v2/main.c output the values observed.
+Modify main.c by declaring a local variable of main, int **r, and use r to output the value of x with the help of y.
+Can you perform the task without involving y, i.e., using only x in an assignment statement for r?
+Describe what you find.
+Output the value of x using a local variable s of type, int ***.
+Do the same with local variable int ****t.

 Problem 3 (15 pts)